6 Tips You Need to Know to Avoid Working Until You're Old

-I speak to thousands of young people on campuses across America and when I quote this study I always ask for a show of hands, ‘How many of you dream of working until you are 80?’
-I am still waiting for a hand.
-Working until you’re 80 because you want to is okay; but working that long because you have to is not.
-Read on.
+I speak to thousands of young people on campuses across America and when I quote this study I always ask for a show of hands, “How many of you dream of working until you are 80?”
+I am still waiting for a hand as I have never received one.
+Working until you’re 80 because you want to is okay; but working long because you have to is not.

-Before I share some facts on the Baby Boom generation, the good news is, this does not have to be you.
+Before I share some facts on the Baby Boomer generation, the good news is, this does not have to be you.

 The opposite of success is not failure, but conformity.
 Following the status quo is not a path you want to take.

-Normally I let these weekly blogs travel their own path in cyberspace, but this message is so very important I urge you to spread it via a Tweet, Link, Like and the rest.
-Your peers and you are very much all in this together.
+Normally I let these weekly blogs travel their own path in cyberspace, but this message is so very important I urge you to spread it to Twitter, Facebook, and the rest.
+You and your peers are very much all in this together.
 Spread the word.